African-Digital-Academy/Masters-of-Science-in-Data-Engineering/README.md

 Day 51: Data Pipelines for Machine Learning and AI Applications </p>
 Day 52: Hands-on Project: Building a Real-time Streaming Pipeline with Apache Kafka and Flink </p>

-# Week 8: Continued Learning and Advanced Concepts
+# Week 8: Advanced Concepts
 Day 53: Data Quality Assessment and Monitoring in Data Pipelines </p>
 Day 54: Implementing CDC with Apache Kafka Connect and Debezium </p>
 Day 55: Introduction to Data Virtualization and Federation </p>